-We get our bags and go the taxi area.
-We have to choose what kind of ride we wanted.
+We got our bags and went to the taxi area.
+We had to choose what kind of ride we wanted.
 Mini bus, car, or motorbike.
 We chose door number two and went for the car.
 We got a ride to our hotel for $7.
 The car driver asked us what we were going to be doing while we were here.
 We told him and he offered his brother’s services.
 His brother drives a tuk tuk.
 So we bargained a price for the two and a half days we would be in Cambodia.
-We arrived at the hotel and left him a down payment for our upcoming tuk tuk ride.
+We arrived at the hotel and left him a downpayment for our upcoming tuk tuk ride.

 The hotel was clean and spacious.
 It was weird to use an actual key for the room but that was really my only complaint.

 We arranged for the tuk tuk driver to pick us up at 2pm, so we had two hours to relax.